What Size Cistern Water Tank Do I Need?

 The second step in sizing your cistern tank involves your collection area and collection method.
 For example, if you are planning on collecting rainfall from your roof, you will need to determine the size of the roof collection area.
 This will help determine how many gallons you can expect to collect from your given method.
 Some things you will need to consider includes the following:

-- How you will be collecting rainwater Typical rainwater collection methods will include rainwater catchment from the roof, downspouts, gutters or even straight into your open top tank.
+Typical rainwater collection methods will include rainwater catchment from the roof, downspouts, gutters or even straight into your open top tank.

-- Available collection area The size of the collection area can help you determine how much water you can except to catch in a given area.
+The size of the collection area can help you determine how much water you can except to catch in a given area.

-- Amount of rainfall in your area The next step in the process is determining how much rainfall you can expect in your area.
+The next step in the process is determining how much rainfall you can expect in your area.
 For this process, you will want to look at both the average rainfall amounts, as well as the normal rainfall amounts for your specific area.

 Cistern Tank Types